OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Themes/README.md

 </article>
 ```

- Here the known shapes are extracted from their respective zones, then rendered explicitely.
+Here the known shapes are extracted from their respective zones, then rendered explicitly.
 Finally the rest of the shapes in each zones are rendered in case more content fields or parts are added later on to the content type.
-If the zones where not rendered then the new elements would not show up automatically.
+If the zones weren't being rendered, the new elements would not show up automatically.

 Instead of rendering the shapes that have been removed from the zone, some custom rendering can be applied directly.
 One advantage of reusing the shape is that its template might contain some complex logic that is not easily reusable.
 This is the case for the `MarkdownPart` shape for instance, as it will have to convert some markdown content to HTML.
-The `TitlePart` however could easily be ignored and the __Content_ template access directly the `Title` property of this shape.
+The `TitlePart` however could easily be ignored and the __Content__ template directly access the `Title` property of this shape.